What are the best passive income books on Amazon…apart from the Four Hour Work Week?

 I want to show you what books on passive income have blown my mind and exactly what big takeaways I gleaned from them – and in many cases, how I applied these to my businesses.
 This way you might be able to skip reading all of them, and instead just buy 2 or 3 of the classics.
 Who knows?

-P.S.
-Here are 3 of my favorite ideas I’ve come up with from reading all of these books.
+Also if you want to save some time, here are my 3 favorite passive income ideas I’ve come up with from reading all of these books.

 1. Four Hour Work Week